 Dehydration is a dangerous condition for any living creature that relies on water to survive.
 Water is an essential substance that keeps the body healthy and functioning normally.
 Dehydration can actually lead to kidney damage and failure, loss of consciousness, and eventually death, so it’s vital that your dog always has access to fresh water.
 In this article, we’ll look at the signs of dehydration in dogs so that you are aware and can help your dog.

 Causes of Dehydration

-Dogs lose water every day by sweating through breathing, panting, defecating, urinating, and through their paws – yes, dogs sweat through their paws!
+Dogs lose water every day by sweating, breathing, panting, defecating, urinating, and through their paws – yes, dogs sweat through their paws!
 They need water to help keep the balance in their bodies, which is necessary for their survival.
 Water helps to regulate their body temperature, lubricates their joints, cushions internal organs, and aids in digestion.

 The obvious cause of dehydration is not enough water.
 However, it can also occur through an illness with a fever or through diarrhea, vomiting, and heatstroke.
 Additionally, toy breeds, senior dogs, lactating mothers, and puppies are all quite susceptible to dehydration.